 If you are ready to have us help your family please answer the questions above.
 Emails are best and faster with noisy, playing wieners here at the farm.
-Our voice mail for message only is 509-796-2140.
+Our voice mail landline so no texting is 509-796-2140.
 That is a message phone only.
 I am not sitting in the office by the phone when I am workng with the dogs.

 Director, Dachshund Rescue NW

 PS If not enough room on the form to the left you can email directly at email@example.com and answer those questions I asked above.

 Dachshund Rescue NW ©